mhmehson/MS3Application/README.md

 Major changes(s):

 1. Based on feedback received previously, the applicaiton has been modified to be more objected oriented.
 Previosuly all code was in a single file and was more similar to procedural programming.
-The code has now been broken up into various classes with objects of each class having a better defined logical place/functionality in relation to the other objects.
+The code has now been broken up into various classes with objects of each class having a better-defined logical place/functionality in relation to the other objects.
 The main method is in class MS2Application.
-Database initializtion is handled by an instance of the DatabaseManager class.
-An instance of the Csv2DbLoader class is responble for parsing the csv and processing the contents to determine valid/invalid records.StatsLogger simply provides a static helper method for printing results to a log file.
+Database initialization is handled by an instance of the DatabaseManager class.
+An instance of the Csv2DbLoader class is responsible for parsing the csv, determining valid/invalid records, inserting valid records into a database, and writing invalid records to a file.
+StatsLogger provides a static helper method for printing final stats to a log file.

 Minor change(s):